WIC (Women, Infants, and Children) Supplemental Food Program

 - Postpartum women who are not breastfeeding up to six months after delivering their baby

-All families must meet income eligibility guidelines, which can be found here.
+All families must meet income eligibility guidelines.
 WIC has higher income guidelines than SNAP (EBT, Food Stamps) or Medicaid, so even if you don’t qualify for SNAP or Medicaid, you may still qualify for WIC.